Divyanshu1-code/delta-demo/README.md

 # delta-demo
-This is the demo for the git and the github class
+This is the demo for the git and the github class.